 Dr. Wood is a professor of psychology, an active researcher, and has also served as Lead Editor and a major contributor for the APA/ABA handbook on assessing older adults with diminished capacity for lawyers.

 Vital Courtroom Experience

-Dr. Wood has experience presenting complex undue influence cases in her writing, reports, presentations and testifying.
-Dr. Wood provides retained services for a number of counties in California on elder issues and has served as expert witness in cases nationwide.
+Dr. Wood has experience presenting complex undue influence cases in her writing, reports, presentations, and by testifying.
+She additionally provides retained services for a number of counties in California on elder issues and has served as an expert witness in cases nationwide.

 Interested in working with Dr. Wood on your next undue influence case?